jupyterlab/jupyter-collaboration/docs/source/about-rtc/algorithms.md

 [Microsoft Fluid](https://fluidframework.com) has been announced in [May 2020](https://techcommunity.microsoft.com/t5/microsoft-365-blog/introducing-the-first-microsoft-fluid-framework-experiences-in/ba-p/1345543) ([see also this doc](https://support.microsoft.com/en-us/office/get-started-with-fluid-framework-preview-d05278db-b82b-4d1f-8523-cf0c9c2fb2df)).
 It is now [released](https://github.com/microsoft/fluidframework).

 The offered functionalities and how it can be used outside of [Microsoft Office 365](https://www.office.com) are investigated in [jupyterlab/rtc#80](https://github.com/jupyterlab/rtc/issues/80).
-Some more information on the internals:

 From the [Fluid FAQ](https://fluidframework.com/docs/faq/):